Rodger Dean Duncan: Early career

 While an undergraduate at Baylor University, Duncan started a career in journalism as a staff writer for The Waco Tribune-Herald.
-He had never taken a course in journalism, but the editors of the local newspaper gave him a chance.
 Duncan later served as religion editor of The Salt Lake Tribune.

 In early 1968 Duncan joined the reporting staff at The Fort Worth Star-Telegram where he covered business and politics.
 His coverage of the Texas gubernatorial campaign that year, as well as his reporting on the national presidential campaign, attracted the attention of Jim Lehrer, who was then a young editor at The Dallas Times Herald.
 Lehrer persuaded Duncan to move to Dallas, where he continued to cover politics but also served as an investigative reporter.
 As a young journalist, Duncan interviewed people from a range of backgrounds, including U.S. president Lyndon Johnson, comedian Jack Benny, Baroness Maria von Trapp, cardiac surgery pioneer Michael DeBakey, historian Arnold Toynbee, pollster George Gallup, artist Norman Rockwell, and anthropologist Margaret Mead.

 Duncan's reporting earned awards from the American Bar Association and the Associated Press.
 At the age of 24, he was hired as editor of both The Texarkana Gazette and The Texarkana Daily News.
 One of the reporters he hired to work with him in Texarkana was Stanley R. Tiner, who later would lead The Sun Herald newspaper in Biloxi-Gulfport, Mississippi, to the Pulitzer Prize.

 Writing

 In addition to his editing and reporting, Duncan was also a freelance writer.
 His articles appeared in a range of newspapers, including The Christian Science Monitor, The New York Times, The National Observer, and The Denver Post.
 He also wrote for magazines such as Parade, Family Weekly, Boys' Life, Writers Digest, and The Saturday Evening Post.

 As a young journalist, Duncan wrote “Tongue in Cheek,” a column that was syndicated nationally to small and medium-sized newspapers.
-Today Duncan writes an Internet column titled “The Duncan Report,” which focuses on leadership and performance-improvement issues.
-The column reaches opt-in business subscribers in more than 130 countries.
+Today, Duncan publishes a blog that focuses on leadership and performance improvement issues.

-In 2002, Duncan and Ed J. Pinegar co-authored Leadership for Saints, a book intended for lay leaders of the Church of Jesus Christ of Latter-day Saints, but also applicable for a wider audience.
+In 2002, Duncan wrote Leadership for Saints, a book intended for lay leaders of The Church of Jesus Christ of Latter-day Saints, but also applicable for a wider audience.

-In 2012 he published Change-friendly Leadership: How to Transform Good Intentions Into Great Performance.
+In 2012, he published Change-friendly Leadership: How to Transform Good Intentions Into Great Performance.
 The book quickly became an international bestseller and won several awards.
-Duncan is also a regular contributor (more than 600 columns) to Forbes.com, a platform that reaches more than 75 million people each month.
+Duncan is also a regular contributor (more than 700 columns) to Forbes.com, a platform that reaches more than 125 million people each month.
 In early 2025 he launched a podcast called LeaderSHOP.
-His guests include some of the world’s top thought leaders.
+His guests include well-known thought leaders such as Guy Kawasaki, Dorie Clark, Marshall Goldsmith, Amy Edmondson, and Bill George.